GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

     then forwards the appropriate AMT-encapsulated traffic to the gateway, which decapsulates and forwards it as native multicast through its downstream network to the end user.

-##Happy Eyeballs {#happy}

-###Overview

-Often, multiple choices of relay will exist for a gateway using DRIAD for relay discovery.
-It is RECOMMENDED that DRIAD-capable gateways implement a Happy Eyeballs {{RFC8305}} algorithm to support connecting to multiple relays in parallel.

-The parallel discovery logic of a Happy Eyeballs algorithm serves to reduce join latency for the initial join of an SSM channel.
-This section and {{ordering}} taken together provide guidance on use of a Happy Eyeballs algorithm for the case of establishing AMT connections.

-###Connection Definition

-Section 5 of {{RFC8305}} non-normatively describes success at a connection attempt as "generally when the TCP handshake completes".

-There is no normative definition of a connection in the AMT specification
-{{RFC7450}}, and there is no TCP connection involved in an AMT tunnel.

-However, the concept of an AMT connection in the context of a Happy Eyeballs algorithm is a useful one, and so this section provides the following normative definition:

- * An AMT connection is completed successfully when the gateway receives from a newly discovered relay a valid Membership Query message (Section 5.1.4 of {{RFC7450}}) that does not have the L flag set.

-See {{loaded}} of this document for further information about the relevance of the L flag to the establishment of a Happy Eyeballs connection.
-See {{flowhealth}} for an overview of how to respond if the connection does not provide multicast connectivity to the source.

 ##Optimal Relay Selection {#priority}